Meet the team!

 Amanda sees clients out of her office in Montpelier or via telehealth.
 Amanda accepts most insurances.
 For referrals, please contact (802) 489-7235 x 13.

-Katie Bose, BS
+Katie Bose, MS

 Therapist